 How to get the best from your registration with an equine recruitment agency

-The Grooms List by Caroline Carter Recruitment has grown like crazy over the last year or so.
-We are told we have the best, the easiest to use website and the best service to grooms looking for work with horses and of course, we are delighted by that…but we want to do more for you.
+At The Grooms List by Caroline Carter Recruitment we are regularly told we have the best, easiest to use website and offer the best service to grooms looking for work with horses and of course, we are delighted by that…but we want to do more for you.

 It looks like many of you are choosing to register solely with us and not everywhere else so now you don’t have to maintain multiple profiles all over the place.
 To get the very best from this choice and to get the very best results you need to put the time in up front, if you haven’t already.
-Let’s face it, it’s fundamentally what we are all here for, (that and our blogs and the fun on our social media pages of course too, we are told!)
+Let’s face it, it’s fundamentally what we are all here for, (that and our blogs and the fun on our social media pages of course too.)

 If you really are a serious job hunter and not just dawdling for your own reasons (?!) don’t get disenchanted about the industry when the wrong things happen or things don’t happen at all – help us to help you and let’s make a start by looking at your Jobseekers Profile.
 Make sure you: